Did you know the JP4 Foundation has received more than $10,000 in matching gifts?

 Volunteer Grant Programs

-Volunteer grants are increasingly common, widely offered among Fortune 500 companies and are catching on at smaller firms.
+Volunteer grants are very common, widely offered among Fortune 500 companies and are catching on at smaller firms.
 For instance:

 - UnitedHealth Group’s United For Giving program provides $500 grants for 30 volunteer hours